hyperledger/aries-rfcs/features/0755-oca-for-aries/README.md

 `credential` messages the OCA Bundle for the credential type as an `oca-bundle` [issue credential supplement].
-- On receipt, the holder software has full access to the OCA information published by that issuer and can use the OCA data to display the credential for its user(s) in the language of their choice and with credential branding from the issuer.
+- On receipt, the holder software has full access to the OCA information published by that issuer and can use the OCA data to render the credential for its user(s) in the language of their choice, with credential branding from the issuer, based on the [RFC0756 OCA for Aries Style Guide].
 - The holder MAY share the OCA Bundle with a verifier by using [RFC 0453 Issue Credential V2 v2.2 (or later) protocol] to add the `oca-bundle` credential supplement received from the issuer.
-- On receipt, the verifier software has full access to the OCA information published by that issuer and can use the OCA data to display the credential for its user(s) in the language of their choice and with credential branding from the issuer.
+- On receipt, the verifier software has full access to the OCA information published by that issuer and can use the OCA data to render the credential for its user(s) in the language of their choice, with credential branding from the issuer, based on the [RFC0756 OCA for Aries Style Guide].

 [RFC 0453 Issue Credential V2 v2.2 (or later)
 protocol]: https://github.com/hyperledger/aries-rfcs/tree/main/features/0453-issue-credential-v2#22---addition-of-supplements